 CALL FOR PITCHES

 That’s where you come in, writers.
-We are now accepting pitches for the following issues:
+We are now accepting pitches for the following issue:

 Contact us with questions and pitches here:

 We’re looking for story ideas in the following categories:

 1,000 to 2,500 words